The Pieces Were Everywhere

 He just threw them everywhere and at first I didn’t know what to do.

-Yesterday was another amazing Christmas for my family.
-But, by the end of the day my two-year old son had had enough.
+It’s been five years but I remember it as if it was yesterday.
+It was Christmas morning and it was wonderful.
+And then something happened.
+My two-year old son, who had been happy for the entire morning, lost it.
+He had had enough.
 He was overstimulated and over-sugared and he became a human cyclone.
 He went around the house and just started hurling toys everywhere.
 Huh?
 Why in the world would a human being do this?
 Then again, I have no idea how a two-year old brain works, so I just followed him around and cleaned up the mess.
 I felt like I was one part storm chaser and one part policeman.

 And then it happened.